eric-volz/DefichainPython/docs/How to use mnemonic seed phrase for your wallet.dat file.md

 is possible to create and restore a wallet.dat file just from a mnemonic seed phrase.
 But you can also restore the wallet just from the wallet.dat file.

+To be clear: this has nothing to do with the defichain light wallet.

-Here is my approach to make this possible:
+#### Here is my approach to make this possible:

 ## Requirements
 - a fully synced defichain node